grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

 - The Monitor types (`PodMonitor`, `ServiceMonitor`, `Probe`, and `LogsInstance`) are all supported natively by Grafana Agent in Flow mode.
 You no longer are required to use the Operator to consume those CRDs for dynamic monitoring in your cluster.
-- The parts of the Operator that deploy the agent itself (`GrafanaAgent`, `MetricsInstance`, and `LogsInstance` CRDs) are depricated.
+- The parts of the Operator that deploy the agent itself (`GrafanaAgent`, `MetricsInstance`, and `LogsInstance` CRDs) are deprecated.
 We now recommend operator users use the [Grafana Agent Helm Chart](https://grafana.com/docs/agent/latest/flow/setup/install/kubernetes/) to deploy the Agent directly to your clusters.

 This guide will provide some steps to get started with Grafana Agent for users coming from Grafana Agent Operator.